How South Dakota Brought Its Government Forms Online

-As the South Dakota Department of Revenue continues to bring more forms online, its even rolled out some social media messaging to encourage more citizens to use the growing number of forms available online.
-Using the hashtag #OnlineAndOutOfLine, citizens are reminded they don’t have to show up in-person to get important jobs done.
+As the South Dakota Department of Revenue continues to bring more forms online, it has even rolled out some social media messaging to encourage more citizens to use the forms available online.
+Using the hashtag #OnlineAndOutOfLine, citizens are reminded they don’t have to show up in person to get important jobs done.

 Want to learn more about what GovOS has to offer?